 Breast cancer screening tests are used to find cancer in a person without symptoms.
 For BRCA1/2 carriers, breast cancer screening tests include:

-Ultrasound, which uses sound wave to make images of tissues, may also be used in combination with mammography in some women.
+Breast ultrasound, which uses sound waves to make images of tissues, may also be used in combination with mammography in some women, but is not part of breast cancer screening guidelines for BRCA1/2 carriers at this time.

-BRCA1/2 mutation carriers need to be screened for breast cancer at an earlier age and more frequently than other women.
-The American Cancer Society (ACS) and National Comprehensive Cancer Network (NCCN) recommend [89-90]:
+BRCA1/2 carriers need to be screened for breast cancer at an earlier age and more frequently than other women.
+The American Cancer Society (ACS) and National Comprehensive Cancer Network (NCCN) recommend [95-96]:

 Clinical breast exam